ChengTsungPao/LeetCode/0662_Maximum_Width_of_Binary_Tree/README.md

 * Runtime: 234 ms, faster than 5.61% of C++ online submissions for Maximum Width of Binary Tree.
 * Memory Usage: 162 MB, less than 5.25% of C++ online submissions for Maximum Width of Binary Tree.
 > recur + heap index (Large Number Problem)

+code3.cpp:
+* Runtime: 14 ms, faster than 22.50% of C++ online submissions for Maximum Width of Binary Tree.
+* Memory Usage: 18.7 MB, less than 5.25% of C++ online submissions for Maximum Width of Binary Tree.
+> recur + heap index + offset